ediziks/twitter-web3-clone-smart-contract/README.md

 ## Add TwitterContractAddress to config.js

-After obtaining a deployed address when deploying the smart contract, set TwitterContractAddress within app/src/utils/config.js equal to the new deployed address.
+After obtaining a deployed address when deploying the smart contract as shown in the `smart-contract` insturctions, set TwitterContractAddress within app/src/utils/config.js equal to the new deployed address.

 ```bash
 export const TwitterContractAddress = <YOUR ADDRESS>